How to Add Art to Frames

 Cover

-Our covers are made of acrylic, and are available in either a clear or non-glare finish.
+Our covers are made of acrylic, and are available in either a clear, non-glare finish, or our conservation clear option.
 This is industry standard with online custom framing sites, as glass is heavier, more expensive to ship, and can shatter easily.

 Matboard